ericasu33/tinyapp/README.md

 - Index page with all the URLs you have shortened so far.
 - You can edit the given shortenURL 's ID with another URL.
 - You  can also delete any of the created URLs in your index page.
+- Tracks timestamp of when URLs are shortened

+## Analytics
+- Tracks total visits to the shortened URL link
+- Tracks unique visitor + timestamp